 I hope this inspires you to look at things with a little less emphasis on appearance, and a little more on true worth and potential…we need more of that these days.

-- • 1 small clove garlic, minced (or less if you prefer)
+- 1 clove garlic or less if you prefer(minced)

 - Whisk thoroughly all the ingredients for the yoghurt together in a bowl until smooth, seasoning with salt to taste.
 Cover and set aside in the fridge until ready to serve.